Unboxed-Software/solana-course/content/token22-on-chain.md

 }
 ```

-The `handler` method is also very simple in this instruction.
+The `handler` method is also very straight-forward in this instruction.
 All we need to is initialize the state of the newly created `user_stake_entry` account.

 ```rust
 pub fn handler(ctx: Context<InitializeStakeEntry>) -> Result<()> {